ccache/ccache/doc/DEVELOPER.md

     misc/combine-trace-files *.o.ccache-trace | gzip > ccache.trace.gz

 (The gzip step is optional; Chrome supports both plain trace files and gzipped trace files.)
-The script will offset each invididual trace by its start time in the combined file.
+The script will offset each individual trace by its start time in the combined file.

 There is also a script called `summarize-trace-files` that generates a summary